Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

 ![Topology](./ReadmeFiles/topology.png)

 > This sample is very similar to the [active-directory-dotnet-native-aspnetcore](https://github.com/Azure-Samples/active-directory-dotnet-native-aspnetcore) sample except that that one is for the Azure AD V1 endpoint
-> and the token is acquired using [ADAL.NET](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet), whereas this sample is for the V2 endpoint, and the token is acquired using [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet).
+> and the token is acquired using [ADAL.NET](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet), whereas this sample is for the Microsoft identity platform endpoint, and the token is acquired using [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet).
 The Web API was also modified to accept both V1 and V2 tokens.

 ### User experience when using this sample